Buenos Aires City Legislature: Overview

 The body is led by the mayor's lieutenant, the Vice Chief of Government (Vicejefe de Gobierno), who acts as President of the Legislature.
 They are assisted by three Vice-Presidents and Parliamentary, Administrative and Coordinating Secretaries.
 Gabriela Michetti of the center-right Republican Proposal (PRO) party became the first disabled individual to occupy the post of President of the Legislature in 2007; she left this post ahead of the June 2009 legislative elections, where she won a seat in the Argentine Chamber of Deputies.
-The post is currently occupied by Vice Chief of Government Diego Santilli of PRO.
+The post is currently occupied by Vice Chief of Government Clara Muzzio of PRO.

 Current composition

-The body is composed of 23 committees, and the 60 legislators belong to 16 parties (a number of which form part of coalitions).

-The largest party currently seating in the Legislature is Mayor Horacio Rodriguez Larreta's Vamos Juntos (JxC) with 26 seats, joined in 2019 by Martin Lousteau's Evolution and Roy Cortina's Socialist Party, adding 9 and 2 seats respectively for a total of 37 deputies under the Juntos por el Cambio banner.
-The largest opposition block is Matías Lammens's Frente de Todos with 17 seats, followed by the Workers' Left Front (FIT) with 3 seats.
-The single-member blocks of Roberto Lavagna's Federal Consensus Luis Zamora's Self-determination and Freedom, (AyL) and Margarita Stolbizer's Generation for a National Encounter complete the 60 seats.